thiyagarajan/AR-Loader/README.markdown

 ## License

+Copyright:: (c) Autotelik Media Ltd 2011
+Author ::   Tom Statter
+Date ::     Feb 2011

 The MIT License

-Copyright (c) 2009 Chris Trinh
-Copyright (c) 2010 Jan Schulz-Hofen, ROCKET RENTALS GmbH (http://www.rocket-rentals.de)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal